oechsler/do-dyndns/README.md

 # do-dyndns

-A flexible and powerful DynDNS solution powered by DigitalOcean's serverless functions, fully written in Golang! 🚀
+A flexible and powerful DynDNS solution powered by DigitalOcean's serverless functions 🚀

 ## Prerequisites